paulbeesley3/EduSweep/docs/source/install/install.rst

 with Windows.
 Application data will be stored within the install folder instead of in the users' roaming profile.

+Note that the portable mode option also overrides the Start Menu option from the previous page.
+If portable mode is enabled then no shortcuts will be created in the Start Menu.

 Review Installation Options
 ---------------------------
 .. image:: ../../screenshots/installer/6.png